 Goals of the current research

 In contrast with previous work that has focused on explanations of these biases in IRAP effects, the current research seeks to (1) quantify this bias more precisely, and (2) consider its implications for the validity of the conclusions made in the published literature.
-We will hereafter refer to these biases as the ‘generic pattern’ observed in IRAP effects.
-(2020)(Hughes et al., 2022; Hussey & Cummins, 2022)
+We argue that these biases, which we hereafter refer to as the ‘generic pattern’ observed in IRAP effects, are evidence of a method effect.
+Scheweizer (2020) describes method effects as “systematic variation observed in measurement that originates from the method of measurement instead of from the attribute, which the scale or measurement procedure is expected to capture.
+Method effects are major sources of impairment of the quality of measurement.
+Because of a method effect a scale or measurement procedures does not or only partly measure what is expected to measure.” (p.337).
+Method effects represent important confounds to analyses employing that measure and claims based on those analyses.
+Recent research has highlighted potential methods effects in other implicit measures, such as the Affect Misattribution Procedure (Hughes et al., 2022; Hussey & Cummins, 2022).
+Put simply, the presence of a method effect in RIAP data would imply that any given IRAP is simultaneously measuring two things: attitudes or learning histories to a given attitude domain, but also a generic tendency to demonstrate a given pattern on the IRAP regardless of the attitude or stimulus domain.
+If present, analyses of IRAP data which do not systematically take account of such a method effect would be unable to attribute the effects they detected to participants attitudes or learning histories (i.e., to make substantive conclusions of interest to the researcher) or merely to the method effect.
+The validity of claims made based on such confounded analyses is undermined.

-Previous debate about the nature of any generic pattern may have been driven by the fact that this pattern has not yet been well estimated, due to a combination of small sample sizes (Median = 41 according to a recent systematic review: Hussey, 2023)(typically around 40) and a limited range of domains.
-In order to overcome this, this article used an unprecedently large sample (N = 753) addressing multiple attitude domains (k = 10).
+Previous debate about the nature of any generic pattern may have been driven by the fact that this pattern has not yet been well estimated, due to a combination of small sample sizes (Median = 41 according to a recent systematic review: Hussey, 2023) and a limited range of domains.
+In order to overcome this, this article used an unprecedently large sample (N = 709 after exclusions) addressing multiple attitude domains (k = 10).
 This was achieved by collating data from published and unpublished IRAP studies conducted across two labs that undertook multi-year IRAP research programs.
 This work aimed to (1) assess the evidence that IRAP effects tend to follow a generic pattern by estimating the generic pattern more precisely; (2) understand the severity of the generic pattern by quantifying the proportion of variance in IRAP effects that comes from undesirable sources (i.e., the generic pattern) versus desirable sources (i.e., sensitivity to the domain being assessed); and (3) make recommendations about which common analytic strategies give rise to valid versus invalid inferences as a result of this generic pattern.

 Method